Graylog2/documentation/pages/getting_started/create_dashboard.rst

 I like to track password changes, privilege assignments, root activity, system events, user logins, etc.  Go knock yourself out and show your co-workers.

 Once you have a few widgets in your dashboard, go into unlock / edit mode to quickly edit any widget, rearrange them on your dashboard, or delete.
 Make sure to click Lock to save!

-You can find out why dashboards matter at :ref:`our Dashboard documentation <dashboards>`.